valuit-official/valuit-docs/docs/Tokenization/Asset Owner Info/securities-listing-compliance.md

 5. **Service Provider Ecosystem:**
     - Access to experienced service providers, including legal advisors, auditors, and financial institutions, is essential for the effective management of SPVs.

-**Valuit’s Expertise:**
+**BlockRidge’s Expertise:**

-- Valuit leverages its extensive network and expertise in key European jurisdictions to provide tailored solutions for establishing and managing SPVs.
+- BlockRidge leverages its extensive network and expertise in key European jurisdictions to provide tailored solutions for establishing and managing SPVs.
 Our deep understanding of local regulations, tax implications, and market conditions ensures that your SPV is set up efficiently and operates smoothly.

 ### Strategic Benefits for Asset Owners